Failure of the Hopf-Oleinik lemma for a linear elliptic problem with singular convection of non-negative divergence: Known results when |E| in LN

 We have that $m^{**} \in [1,\infty]$ for $\frac{N}{N+2} \le m \le \frac{N}{2}$.
 Notice that $m^* \ge 2$ if and only if $m \ge \frac{2N}{N+2} = (2^*)'$.
 Notice that, since $m \ge 1$ we have $m^* \ge m$.
 In order to compute explicit a priori estimates, we use the Sobolev embedding constant $S_p$ such that, for $1 < p <+\infty$

-We point out the relevance of the constants, for $N > 2$ of $ (2^*)' = \frac{2N}{N+2} . $ This constant can be take uniformly for $\mathbb R^N$.
+We point out the relevance of the constants, for $N > 2$ of $ (2^*)' = \frac{2N}{N+2} . $ This constant {depends only of $N$}.
 Since we are going to require the Sobolev embedding for $p =2$, we assume that $N \ge 3$.
 In \cite{Boccardo2009} the author proves the following existence theorem with a priori estimates. \begin{theorem}[\cite{Boccardo2009}] Let $f \in L^{\frac{2N}{N+2}} (\Omega)$ and $|E| \in L^N(\Omega)$.
-Then, there exists a unique weak solution $u$ in the sense that
+Then, there exists a unique weak solution $u$ {of \eqref{eq:PDE}} in the sense that

-and it satisfies: \begin{enumerate} \item Logarithmic estimate
+and it satisfies: \begin{enumerate} \item Logarithmic estimate:

 \item Gradient estimate: there exists $C = C(\alpha, N)$ such that

 \item Stampacchia-type summability: For $m \in [ \frac{2N}{N+2} , \frac N 2 )$ there exists a constant $C = C( m , \alpha,$ $N, \| E \|_{L^N})$ such that